• UC Berkeley

 spectroscopy1

-Ion Spectroscopy of Hydrated Ions and Large Droplet Surfaces
+Infrared Spectroscopy of Hydrated Ions

 spectroscopy1

 Many ions that occur as cosolutes with biomolecules in vivo play a crucial role in biomolecule structure, function, and reactivity.
 The Hofmeister series, which ranks various ions according to their effects on proteins in aqueous solution, has been studied for over a hundred years, although the precise origins of these effects of ions on the hydrogen-bond network of water and on biomolecules structure remain poorly understood.
-In addition to studying direct effects of Hofmeister series ions on biomolecules (see above), our group is interested in how water molecules interact with different ions and how the identity of the ion affects the development of hydrogen bonding structure in successively larger solvation shells.
+In addition to studying direct effects of Hofmeister series ions on biomolecules, our group is interested in how water molecules interact with different ions and how the identity of the ion affects the development of hydrogen bonding structure in successively larger solvation shells.
 In small gas-phase hydrates, many ions tend to organize the water molecules nearest them in a manner that differs substantially from the hydrogen-bonding network of bulk water.
 As the number of water molecules in the hydrated ion complex increases, it is interesting to ask at what point a transition from gas-phase to solution-phase properties occurs.
 IRPD spectroscopy in the hydrogen-stretch region (~2500–4000 cm-1) is sensitive to the hydrogen-bonding environment of both the ion and water molecules and can provide insight into the structure of the hydrated ion complex.
 In this way, hydrated ion complexes serve as a bridge between the gas phase and solution.
 Our efforts focus on characterizing the interior and surface structure of hydrated ion complexes as well as relating these results to known solution-phase properties, including ion size, solution-phase coordination number, hydrolysis constants, Jahn-Teller distortion, surface activity, and Hofmeister series effects.
-Contacts: Terry Chang

 Nanocalorimetry